Do we need to worry about burglary?

 The market is flooded with alarm systems.
 At K9 Protection, we exclusively install Ajax alarms because of their European engineering, reliability, and flexible outdoor options.
 However, any system professionally installed and maintained can offer strong protection.

 Avoid self-install kits bought online or given away by insurers.
-These often lack reliability—and more importantly, insurers may not accept them.
+These often lack reliability and more importantly, insurers may not accept them (even the insurer who gifts you the alarm when you take out your policy).
 Also beware of subscription-based systems that lose functionality if you cancel the service.
 The true cost of these can be many times higher than a locally installed system over five years.

 Selecting a CCTV System

-CCTV systems can be overwhelming to choose from—there’s a vast array of brands, features, and camera styles.
+CCTV systems can be overwhelming to choose from and there’s a vast array of brands, features, and camera styles.
 All systems we install now come with smartphone alerts, colour night vision, and optional audio or siren deterrents.

 We currently offer three distinct CCTV brands and ranges, allowing us to match the right system to your needs.
 To help guide your decision, ask yourself: